FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Human Input Devices.markdown

 A keyboard, for example, will send an interrupt request whenever a key is pressed, released or held down for a period of time.
 The keyboard software can then read something called a scancode to determine which key was pressed.
 The scancode is often a single byte which uniquely identifies all the keys and whether the shift key was pressed.
 The scancode usually  consist of bits denoting the row of the key and bits denoting the column of the key.
 Given a full sized keyboard has around 6 rows an 21 columns (including the numpad and home group) the total number of keys (without shift) is 104.
 Double that for the shift key and you get 208, which easily fits inside the range of a single byte (0-255).
 The scancodes are generally mapped by software to a kernel keycode representation and the modifier keys are kept track of.
 Those keycodes can then be translated into character codes (taking into account the modifier keys).

 Thus far the function of the keyboard and mouse have been described as per what PS/2 would do.
 An observant reader will realise that many keyboards have additional features (for example, volume control).
 Clearly such a function goes outside the normal range of a PS/2 keyboard.
 Such keyboards will be USB keyboards.
 While their main functionality can be emulated to PS/2, additional functions cannot.
-Furthermore, the functions may be non-standard, in which case a USb driver specifically for the particular device will be required.
+Furthermore, the functions may be non-standard, in which case a USB driver specifically for the particular device will be required.

 The key part of a mouse is clearly its 2D movement function.
 A mouse generally sends a movement as an x/y vector indicating how much the mouse was moved by.
 It does this at a high frequency meaning even small movements can be detected.